DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_getsubtaskduration.md - calculates the combined duration of tasks nested in a project or another task.
 - api/gantt_gettask.md - returns the task object
 - api/gantt_gettaskby.md - finds a task by the specified criteria
-- api/gantt_gettaskbyindex.md - returns a task configuration object by its index
+- api/gantt_gettaskbyindex.md - returns a task by its index
 - api/gantt_gettaskbytime.md - returns a collection of tasks which occur during the specified period
+- api/gantt_gettaskbywbscode.md -
 - api/gantt_gettaskcalendar.md - gets a calendar assigned to the specified task (a task level calendar)
 - api/gantt_gettaskcount.md - gets the number of tasks that are currently loaded in the gantt
 - api/gantt_gettaskheight.md - returns the visible height of a task
-- api/gantt_gettaskindex.md - get the index of a task in the branch
+- api/gantt_gettaskindex.md - gets the index of a task in the branch
 - api/gantt_gettasknode.md - returns the HTML element of the task bar
 - api/gantt_gettaskposition.md - calculates the position and size of the task's DOM element in the timeline area
 - api/gantt_gettaskrownode.md - returns the HTML element of the task row in the table
 - api/gantt_gettasktop.md - gets the top position of the task's DOM element in the timeline area
 - api/gantt_gettasktype.md - returns the type of a task
-- api/gantt_getundostack.md - returns the stack of stored undo commands
+- api/gantt_getundostack.md - returns the stack of stored undo user actions
 - api/gantt_getvisibletaskcount.md - gets the number of tasks visible on the screen (those that are not collapsed)
 - api/gantt_getwbscode.md - returns the WBS code (the outline number) of a task
 - api/gantt_getworkhours.md - returns the working hours of the specified date